 This is consistent with another line of evidence: the Holy Lord relates intimately with babies:

-Psalms 71:6 From birth I have relied on you; you brought me forth from my mother’s womb. . . .
+Psalm 71:6 I have relied on you from the womb.
+You are he who took me out of my mother’s womb. . . .

 If the Old Testament speaks of tiny babies having a special relationship with God, we find something even more startling in the New Testament.
 Of John the Baptist we read:

-Luke 1:15 . . . he will be filled with the Holy Spirit even from birth.
+Luke 1:15 . . .
+He will be filled with the Holy Spirit, even from his mother’s womb.

 Luke 1:41,44 When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit. . . .
-As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
+For behold, when the voice of your greeting came into my ears, the baby leaped in my womb for joy!

-1 Corinthians 7:14 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
-Otherwise your children would be unclean, but as it is, they are holy
+1 Corinthians 7:14 For the unbelieving husband is sanctified in the wife, and the unbelieving wife is sanctified in the husband.
+Otherwise your children would be unclean, but now they are holy.

 This seems to mean there is something spiritually special about children who have at least one parent who is in union with Christ.
-(Some theologians see this as an aspect of the Romans 11:16 principle: “if the root is holy, so are the branches,” or as Matthew 7:18 puts it, “A good tree cannot bear bad fruit.”)
+(Some theologians see this as an aspect of the Romans 11:16 principle: “If the root is holy, so are the branches,” or as Matthew 7:18 puts it, “A good tree can’t produce evil fruit.”)
 Since it is spiritually essential for everyone who has reached the age of accountability to make his or her own decision to follow Christ, the holiness that passes from a Christian to his or her offspring would seem to apply to children of such tender age as to be too young to decide for themselves.

-Psalms 106:38 They shed innocent blood, the blood of their sons and daughters, whom they sacrificed to the idols of Canaan . . .
+Psalm 106:38 They shed innocent blood, even the blood of their sons and of their daughters, whom they sacrificed to the idols of Canaan. . . .

-Psalm 139:13-16 For you created my inmost being; you knit me together in my mother’s womb. . . .
-My frame was not hidden from you when I was made in the secret place.
-When I was woven together in the depths of the earth, your eyes saw my unformed body.
-All the days ordained for me were written in your book before one of them came to be.
+Psalm 139:13-16 For you formed my inmost being.
+You knit me together in my mother’s womb. . . .
+My frame wasn’t hidden from you, when I was made in secret, woven together in the depths of the earth.
+Your eyes saw my body.
+In your book they were all written, the days that were ordained for me, when as yet there were none of them.

 From that last powerful sentence, Luis Palau draws the wonderful thought that since the loving Lord of the impossible knows precisely how long each person will live, “every life is a complete life” (Source).
 There is such beauty in that thought that it is hard to let it go, and yet we are rightly repulsed by the thought that the sickening grief felt by parents is caused by the God of compassion.